 Last week I saw the earth’s shadow on the moon.

-For a brief time, the sun, earth, and moon were all lined up nicely.
+image: time, the sun, earth, and moon were all lined up nicely.

 It was art.

 Like… God’s art.